 Learning Download: How to Grow Rue

+Rue is a very old-fashioned garden herb not commonly seen.
+Although rarely grown anymore, it is usually grown for medicinal reasons only.
+Rue is a hardy perennial with yellow blossoms and fern-like, blue-green leaves.
+In the past, the herb was used medicinally as an antispasmodic to treat neuromuscular problems.
 It is now known that medicinal uses for rue can even be dangerous and even toxic, but the plant’s strong scent can repel many pests and make it a good companion plant in the garden.
-The rue herb is semi-woody and can be pruned.
+The rye herb is semi-woody and can be pruned.
 The herb can reach up to 3 feet tall.
 In addition to deterring smaller pests, it also deters deer from the garden.

-Watering: Rue is drought tolerant so it rarely needs watered.
+Prior to sprouting, mist the soil with a mister.
+Once seedlings are 4 inches tall, thin them to 18 to 24 inches apart.
+Rue grows best in well-drained soil and will even grow in rocky, dry soil where other plants struggle to survive.
+Rue requires full sun to grow and is drought tolerant so it rarely needs watered.
 Add a mulch of hay or cut up leaves around the plants to control weeds and retain water.
 Water deeply every three weeks.
 Over-watering can cause root rot.